rabbitmq/cluster-operator/README.md

 **Note**: this repository is under active development and is provided as **beta** software.
 Official support for this software is not provided; if you encounter any issues running this software, please feel free to [contribute to the project](#contributing).

+## Supported Versions

+The operator deploys RabbitMQ `3.8.5`, and requires a Kubernetes cluster of `1.16` or above.

 ## Quickstart

 ### Deploying on KinD